imrancio/blog/content/posts/deploy-microservices/index.md

 #### On an Nginx server Docker image

-5. Copies over static Gatsby files from Node.js image
+5. Copies over static blog files from Node.js image
 6. Copies over Nginx config to run the server
-7. Server is exposed via HTTP (port 80)
+7. Blog server is exposed via HTTP (port 80)

 In Docker, you can start from a variety of base _images_.
 These are basically minimal OSes with certain packages and applications pre-installed.
 Then, you keep adding _layers_ to this base image by running each command in the `Dockerfile` to build your service.
-Finally, you can use Docker Compose to spin up multiple _containers_ running from these built _images_.
+Finally, you can use Docker Compose to spin up multiple _containers_ (instances) running from these built _images_.

 ## Traefik Routing